ESTP Personality Traits: Ideal Careers & What Jobs to Avoid?

 • These roles provide the excitement and adrenaline rush that ESTPs crave.

-The Worst Career Choice
+The Worst Career Choices for ESTP

 While ESTPs have a wide range of career options that suit their personality traits, there are certain career paths that may not align with their strengths and preferences: